 The Free Democrats have the man, but do they have the message?
 In Lindner, the FDP is led by a figure who is both media-friendly and credible, but the party lacks a single clear issue that people can get behind.
 Lindner single-handedly brought about the FDP's victory in Germany's most populous state, North-Rhine Westphalia in May - and if history is any lesson, they profit from a measure of electoral fatigue.

-If a two-party coalition with the conservatives is possible, expect the FDP to seize the chance to join a new government after four years in the political wilderness.
-They could also return to power in coalitions with the Greens and either the conservatives or the Social Democrats.
-The traditional enmity between the Green Party and the Free Democrats makes those scenarios less likely - the FDP has never forgiven the Greens for usurping its status as Germany's third political power.
+The traditional enmity between the Green Party and the Free Democrats runs deep - the FDP has never forgiven the Greens for usurping its status as Germany's third political power.

-But the chance to wield political might make for marriages of convenience, many political observers believe that the resurrected FDP will play a role in September.
+But the chance to wield political makes for marriages of convenience; many political observers believe that the resurrected FDP and the Greens will play a role in a future government.